The Ireland Walking Guide

 Save your money

 Our initiatives offer participants maximum flexibility in terms of the whats, the whens and the wheres.
 In fact, many of Ireland's recreational walkers can easily get involved without making any adjustments at all to their normal walking routines or upcoming plans.
 This flexibility takes away the need for us to plan and host dedicated events on specific dates at specific locations.
 In addition, we do not force branded memorabilia upon our participants.
-In these days of environmental awareness, we'd rather not add to the demands on our planet's resources or clutter people's homes by issuing unnecessary items like medals, trophies, hats, buffs, etc. Instead, we offer PDF certificates and digital badges.
-This flexible and eco-friendly approach allows us to keep the running costs of our initiatives close to zero, thereby sparing participants from hefty registration fees.
+In these days of environmental awareness, we'd rather not add to the demands on our planet's resources or clutter people's homes by issuing unnecessary items like medals, trophies, hats, buffs, etc. Instead, we offer PDF certificates.
+This flexible and eco-friendly approach allows us to keep the running costs of our initiatives as low as possible, thereby sparing participants from hefty registration fees.
 That's your first few 10s of euros / pounds saved right there.

 For the majority of our initiatives, walkers are not required to travel the length or breadth of Ireland to take part.
 Even for the official All-Ireland Hillwalking Championships, participants can make a name for themselves without having to leave their home province.
 We recommend a combination of mostly local walks (say within a 100km radius from home) plus an occasional walking itinerary further afield.
 This could be, for example, a dedicated walk-focused long weekend away or part of a broader-scope full-length holiday.
 This will help to minimise your walk-specific travel costs.